Translation Studies

 Marijeta Bozovic

-Steering Committee Ned Blackhawk (History; American Studies), Marijeta Bozovic (Slavic Languages & Literatures; Film & Media Studies; Women’s, Gender, & Sexuality Studies), Paul Bracken (Management; Political Science), Peter Cole (Judaic Studies; Comparative Literature), Robyn Creswell (Comparative Literature), Robert Frank (Linguistics), Supriya Gandhi (Religious Studies), Alice Kaplan (French), Shawkat Toorawa (Near Eastern Languages & Civilizations), Jane Tylus (Italian Studies), Alyson Waters (French)
+Steering Committee Ned Blackhawk (History; American Studies), Marijeta Bozovic (Slavic Languages and Literatures; Film and Media Studies; Women’s, Gender, and Sexuality Studies), Paul Bracken (Management; Political Science), Peter Cole (Jewish Studies; Comparative Literature), Robyn Creswell (Comparative Literature), Robert Frank (Linguistics), Supriya Gandhi (Religious Studies), Alice Kaplan (French), Shawkat Toorawa (Near Eastern Languages and Civilizations), Jane Tylus (Italian Studies), Alyson Waters (French)

 Graduate Certificate in Translation Studies